 - Mary Ann (Marion) SOUTH (1857-1928).
 Born 31 Mar 1857 in Corells Close, Canongate, Edinburgh.
 In 1871 was living with sister Helen in Glasgow.
 On 25 Apr 1884 married Isaac John DIVERTY (~1852-1899) at 76 and a half, Kirk Street, Glasgow, the house in which her sister Helen was living.
 Had issue at least three daughters and two sons.
 Died 1928.

-Jane SOUTH (1843-1896), born Leeds 23 Apr 1843 (although no birth certificate found) and baptised in Sheffield May 1844.
+Jane SOUTH (1843-1894), born Leeds 23 Apr 1843 (although no birth certificate found) and baptised in Sheffield May 1844.
 Married 27 Mar 1865 Thomas Plant AMISSON (1840-1880) at New Street Chapel, Edinburgh.
 They remained in Edinburgh until ~1867 at which time they moved to Camberwell and East Dulwich in South London.
 They moved back to Edinburgh temporarily to attend William South’s funeral in May 1868 at which time Thomas AMISSON junior was born.
 Thomas elder was one of the first telegraphic engineers and fell from a building in the Barbican in London while installing the cables.
 Jane is believed to have played the harp professionally on stage.
 She married 2ndly Thomas SUMMERS alias SULLIVAN (~1852-?)
 8 Apr 1882 at All Saints, Southwark, South London, also a telegraph linesman.
-She died 1896 and family tradition is that she fell from a tram and died from her injuries.
+She died 1894 and was buried at Brockley Cemetery 14 Dec 1894, at which time her address was given as 37 Edale Road, Deptford.
+Family tradition is that she fell from a tram and died from her injuries.

 Photograph of Jane Amisson nee SOUTH and two of her daughters taken about 1878.
 Standing to the right is Mary Ellen AMISSON (1870-1948) and on her knee is Elizabeth Ann (Violet) AMISSON (1874-?).